mooshjesselle/fawna-hotel/render_setup.md

 - Make sure to add a PostgreSQL database to your Render service
 - The app will automatically use PostgreSQL in production and SQLite in development
 - All MySQL dependencies have been removed from requirements.txt

-## Email Configuration Notes
-- The app now includes timeout handling and async email sending to prevent worker timeouts
-- If Gmail SMTP continues to cause issues, consider using SendGrid as an alternative
-- Email sending is now asynchronous to prevent blocking the main application thread
-- The app includes fallback email sending methods for better reliability